 An appointment to see a counselor at the Lakewood campus can be made be either calling 732.987.2680 or by stopping in at the center.
 We request that students coming to the center for the first appointment arrive 15 minutes early to ensure that accurate and helpful information is obtained to speed the initial intake process.

-Please use these Cumberland County and Woodbridge PDFs for a list of service providers at our other campuses and feel free to download the Counseling Center Agreement PDF and the New Jersey Notice Form PDF for your review prior to your appointment.
+Feel free to download the Counseling Center Agreement PDF and the New Jersey Notice Form PDF for your review prior to your appointment.

 If you or a friend are struggling with mental health issues, ULifeLine can help.